Lockheed Martin speeds up payments to suppliers amid coronavirus slowdown

-WASHINGTON (Reuters) - Defense contractor Lockheed Martin Corp (LMT.N) said on Friday that it would advance more than $50 million to suppliers hurt by a sharp economic slowdown caused by efforts to stop the coronavirus.
+WASHINGTON, March 27 (Reuters) - Defense contractor Lockheed Martin Corp said on Friday that it would advance more than $50 million to suppliers hurt by a sharp economic slowdown caused by efforts to stop the coronavirus.

 Reuters had reported last week that the Pentagon was increasing the amount of interim payments, known as progress payments, to defense contractors.
 The largest contractors were to get payments of 90% as they work to complete projects.